Send the link below via email or IMCopy

 Eventually evolved from a minority to the Jacobins under Robespierre's direction.

-Both the Girondins and La Montagne were determined to continue the "war against tyranny."
+Both the Girondins and Jacobins (political parties in the National Convention) were determined to continue the "war against tyranny."

-However, they were locked in a life-and-death political struggle since the Girondins feared a bloody dictatorship by La Montagne and La Montagne believed that the Girondins would turn to conservatives and royalists to retain power.
+However, they were locked in a life-and-death political struggle since the Girondins feared a bloody dictatorship by Jacobins and The Jacobins believed that the Girondins would turn to conservatives and royalists to retain power.

 Adding to the political tension, the laboring poor known as the sans-culottes became keenly interested in politics by the spring of 1793.

-The Girondins were fearful of the political influence of the sans-culottes and favoured the continuation of voting rights based on property ownership, while the Montagnards found increasing support among the sans-cullotes for opposing any such restrictions on the franchise.
+The Girondins were fearful of the political influence of the sans-culottes and favored the continuation of voting rights based on property ownership, while the Jacobins found increasing support among the sans-cullotes for opposing any such restrictions on the franchise.

-La Montagne joined the sans-culottes activists in the city government to engineer a popular uprising, which forced the Convention to arrest 31 Girondin deputies for treason on June 2.
-All power passed to La Montagne.
+Jacobins joined the sans-culottes activists in the city government to engineer a popular uprising, which forced the Convention to arrest 31 Girondin deputies for treason on June 2.
+All power passed to the Jacobins.

-After the fall of the monarchy Robespierre became a central figure in the Jacobin Club, and his faction in the National Convention, assembled in the fall of 1792, became known as Jacobins.
+After the fall of the monarchy Robespierre became a central figure in the Jacobin Club, and his faction in the National Convention, assembled in the fall of 1792.

 The Convention created two committees, the Committee of General Security and the Committee of Public Safety.